"

 Politicizing the category of individual

-- First, describe an individual by determining their sociological position.
-Specify where are they in the political cartography of the world (Which country are they living in ?
+• First, describe an individual by determining their sociological position.
+Specify where they are in the political cartography of the world (Which country are they living in ?
 Are they a citizen of the country they are currently inhabiting?)
-When are they living in history (What technologies and knowledge are available to them, what events are likely to occur?
+When are they living in history (What technologies and knowledge are available to them, what events are likely to occur?)
 What’s their socio-economic class and status?

 Critique of the individual